 Youth obsession arrives with monotonous regularity because it embodies happenings and adventures immediately close to the rookie filmmaker’s life experience, the graduate from film school.
 And they are the cheapest to fund.
 Young actors don’t cost as much as star actors.
 My own cinematic film was a little under half-a-million pounds.
 (The television drama was £2,2 million.)
 Youth orientated stories ought to be a strand of our output, not the be and end all, child-centred material too.

 Child-centred films as distinct from youth films are something else.
 Fine examples include Brian Forbes’ Whistle Down the Wind, (1961) the Spanish Victor Erice’s masterpiece The Spirit of the Beehive, (1973) and a wonderful masterwork from American actor and newcomer to direction Brady Corbet, Childhood of a Leader, (2015) about the making of a fascist.

 Scots don’t make movies.
 We go to see them.

 We have writers and novelists of the highest ability able to create the stories of our time, and stories filled with symbolism of our past.

 Ready to collaborate are our painters, graphic artists, cartoonists, and camera crew, composers, and a legion of superb actors.
 No wonder their contemporaries elsewhere are lauded and venerated.
 They have the opportunity to develop and grab it with enthusiasm.

-For my part, I accept reluctantly that many of my best Scottish projects won’t be realised.
+For my part, I accept, reluctantly, many of my best Scottish projects won’t be realised.
 At the very least that’s a lost opportunity for the employment of talented contemporaries.
 In fact, it’s a bloody disgrace.

-(An abridged version of this essay appeared in the June 2016 edition of iScot magazine.
-Don’t forget to take out a subscription!)
+(An abridged version of this essay appeared in June 2016 edition of iScot magazine.)